Placeholder-Software/Dissonance/docs/Tutorials/Custom-Position-Tracking.md

     CmdSetPlayerName(playerName);
 }

-// This is a "Command" which means that it is run on *all* peers when invoked.
+// This is a "Command" which means that it is run on *all* peers when run.
-// This is what does the actual synchronisation of the name across the network [Command] private void CmdSetPlayerName(string playerName)
+// This is does the actual synchronisation of the name across the network.
+[Command]
+private void CmdSetPlayerName(string playerName)
 {